galperins4/core2_tbw/README.md

 - pool_port: port for pool/webhooks
 - custom_port: custom port for using custom voter share update functionality
 - webhook_token: secret token for webhook
+- pool_version: Set the pool website version - options are "original" or "geops"

 ## To Do